LightDotSo/LightDotSo/contracts/test/README.md

 # Test

-This is the test suite for LightDotSo.
+This is the test suite for LightotSo.

 Heavily influenced for the test suite for [Sablier](https://github.com/sablier-labs/v2-core)